Share this blog

 As the quality of hospitality improves from the bottom up and becomes less discernible, we think that travelers will make choices based on something beyond what they know they're going to get.
 So in place of "luxury" and "comfort," they will look out for values, for example, sustainability, how we treat our employees, and more emotional and purpose-driven factors.

 We don't imagine that our guests will suddenly quiz us about how sustainable we are.
-It is up to us to keep our guests and prospective guests informed about what we are doing and the progress.
+But it is up to us to keep our guests and prospective guests informed about what we are doing and the progress we make.
 You can be sure of that.
 If you haven't already, please sign up for our newsletter.
-One article each month will be devoted to sustainable issues both at the resort and on the island of Saint Lucia.
+One article each month will be devoted to sustainability news both at the resort and on the island of Saint Lucia.

 It would be fascinating to know how you feel about this, so we have devised a short quiz about sustainable hospitality and would be very grateful if you would participate.